sinclairzx81/ts-8-bit/readme.md

 ## Overview

-ts-8-bit is an experimental TypeScript library that does 8-bit arithmetic on TypeScript's type system.
-It does so by applying bitwise operations on tuples of length 8 (1 byte) and leverages TypeScript conditional and type inference to compute the result.
+ts-8-bit is an experimental library that does 8-bit arithmetic on TypeScript's type system.
+It does so by applying bitwise operations on tuples of length 8 (1 byte) and leverages TypeScript conditional and type inference to infer the result.
 This project was written as a exercise in TypeScript and is offered as is for anyone who may find it of use.

 Requires TypeScript 4.1.2 and above.